 The majority of fine arts classes will take place at the student’s specified cohort homeroom, with the teacher traveling to different classrooms.
 However, some fine arts classes may take place in specified fine arts classrooms while abiding by all ADH social distancing guidelines.

 Band will hopefully be housed in the band room with students socially distanced (minimum of 12 feet) during rehearsals and utilizing the same instrument year round.
 There is a possibility that some band classes may be held outside when rehearsing to allow for extended social distancing measures.
-Decisions will be made in response to the most current ADH and AAA guidelines.

 Drama and art classes will take place as usual.
 The location of classes will be dependent on the most current ADH guidelines.